Nawhath/Instana_workshop/part-3/lab-part-3.md

 Click “Create” button and it will return to the custom dashboard.

-Note: you may move to the widget and some buttons will be appeared, by which we can move, edit, duplicate, delete the widget.
+> Note: you may move to the top right corner of the widget and some buttons will be appeared, by which we can move, edit, duplicate, delete the widget.

 <picture>
   <img alt="image3" src="./assets/images/createEventBase.png">